 For the avoidance of doubt, a Restructure of Prices by a Non-exempt EDB during an Assessment Period does not change the allowable notional revenue for that Assessment Period.

-Where a Non-exempt EDB undertakes a Restructure of Prices, the EDB must:

-(a) in the first Assessment Period during which a Restructure of Prices applies, calculate notional revenue for that Assessment Period using the Quantities determined in accordance with clause 8.9; and

-(b) in the Assessment Period immediately following the Assessment Period during which a Restructure of Prices first applies, calculate –

-(i) allowable notional revenue using the Quantities determined in accordance with clause 8.9; and

-(ii) notional revenue using the Quantities determined in accordance with clause 8.9.

-For the purposes of clause 8.8, and subject to clause 8.10, where:

-two or more Consumer Groups are combined into one Consumer Group, the Quantity corresponding to the Consumer Group must be the sum of the Quantities corresponding to each of the previous Consumer Groups;

-the connections in a Consumer Group are separated into two or more new Consumer Groups, the Quantity corresponding to each new Consumer Group must be based on the connections of the original Consumer Group assigned to each new Consumer Group, and the sum of the Quantities corresponding to each new Consumer Group must equal the sum of the Quantities corresponding to the original Consumer Group; and

-a new Consumer Group is to be populated only by consumers or retailers requesting to join that Consumer Group, the Quantities corresponding to the new Consumer Group is nil;

-and the Quantities corresponding to each Price are the same as the Quantities corresponding to the Consumer Groups to which the Prices apply.

-If as a result of a Restructure of Prices there is no Quantity for the 12 month period ending on 31 March two years prior to an Assessment Period that corresponds to a restructured Price, the Non-exempt EDB must demonstrate to the reasonable satisfaction of the Commission a reasonable estimate of that Quantity using any reasonable methodology, provided the Non-exempt EDB:
+If as a result of a Restructure of Prices, for the purposes of calculating either allowable notional revenue or notional revenue there is no Quantity that reasonably corresponds to a restructured Price, then the Non-exempt EDB may estimate the Quantity using any reasonable methodology, provided the Non-exempt EDB:

+demonstrates to the satisfaction of the Commission the reasonableness of the methodology for estimating quantities;

 does not use a forecast Quantity as the estimate of a Quantity;

-uses any available relevant Quantity information in the 12 month period ending on 31 March two years prior to the Assessment Period;
+uses any available relevant Quantity information for the Assessment Period ending two years prior to the year in which the restructure occurred;

 considers any other relevant information reasonably available; and

 uses the same methodology for determining Quantities in each Assessment Period for which Quantities are determined under this clause.

+For the purposes of clause 8.7 and in the event of a Price Restructure more generally, where:

+a Price Restructure combines two or more Price Categories into one Price Category, the Quantities corresponding to the Prices in the new Price Category must be the sum of the Quantities corresponding to each of the Prices that applied in the Price Categories prior to the Price Restructure; and

+a Price Restructure separates a Price Category into two or more new Price Categories, the Quantities corresponding to the Prices in the new Price Categories must be based on and equal to the Quantities corresponding to the Prices that applied in the original Price Category prior to the Price Restructure, but assigned to each new Price Category.

-At least 30 Working Days prior to any Assessment Period for which Quantities must be determined in accordance with clause 8.10, a Non-Exempt EDB must provide to the Commission:
+At least 30 Working Days prior to any Assessment Period for which Quantities must be determined in accordance with clause 8.7, a Non-Exempt EDB must provide to the Commission: